GSA/piv-guides/pages/template-2.md

 {% include alert-info.html heading = "Before starting a new FICAM guide, please review the _Contributing_ page!" content="The _Contributing_ page provides terms and conditions and other important instructions." %}

-After reading the _Contributing_ page, please read this entire _Contributor's Template_.
+After reading the **Contributing** page, please review this entire **Contributor's Template**.
 To go to a specific major section, click on one of these links:

   * [**Selecting a Topic for Your Guide**](#selecting-a-topic-for-your-guide)
   * [**Using GitHub**](#Using-Github)